 It is the fee that is paid to the broker for the service provided.
 For example, in the case of mutual funds, brokers act as distributors and sell units of the fund on behalf of the fund house.
 Thus, the fund house pays a brokerage (usually a percentage of the transaction value) to the broker for getting investments from investors.

 It is an index that reflects the price of the 30 companies that are listed on the Bombay Stock Exchange (BSE).
 These 30 companies are usually the largest companies in the index and provide a good representation of the overall market movement.
-Also known as Sensex or Sensitive Index, the index is considered as a common benchmark for evaluating funds.
+Also known as Sensex or Sensitive Index, the index is considered a common benchmark for evaluating funds.

 The period during which the price of stock keeps rising, and investors/participants are on a continuous buying spree.
 The period generally results in a rising price for the shares.

-In general, a period of over 12 months is considered as long-term.
-However, the definition differs for certain asset classes such as debt funds, etc. Also, based on the category of the capital gain, a tax may or may not be levied.
+In general, a period of over 12 months is considered long-term.
+However, the definition differs for certain asset classes such as debt funds, etc. Also, based on the category of capital gain, a tax may or may not be levied.

-Certificates of Deposit (CD) is issued by scheduled commercial banks except for the regional rural bank.
+Certificates of Deposit (CD) are issued by scheduled commercial banks except for the regional rural bank.
 These are unsecured promissory notes with a maturity varying from 91 days to three years depending on the issuer.

 Close-ended schemes are mutual fund schemes that have a defined maturity period.
 An investor can invest in such schemes only during the first issue.
 An investor can exit the invest by two-manner – either at maturity of the scheme or by selling the units if the scheme is listed on a stock exchange.
 The selling price in the case of listing could differ from the NAV due to the demand and supply of units on the exchange.